colbymillerdev/tweet-delete/README.md

 ### Apply for a Twitter Developer Account

-Go [here](https://developer.twitter.com/en/apply) to request your a Twitter Developer Account.
+Go [here](https://developer.twitter.com/en/apply) to request a Twitter Developer Account.

 1. Under the **Hobbyist** column, select the **Building tools for Twitter Users** option then click **Next**
 2. Fill out the rest of the questions and forms as required.
-3. When you reach the intended use section, enter something similar to the following:
+3. When you reach the intended use section, enter something like the following:

 ```
 A tool that will be used to remove a Twitter users tweets and retweets after a specified date.
 This tool will not store any Twitter or user data.
 Also, there will be no analytics done on any Twitter data.
 ```

-4. Submit the application.
+When finished, submit the application.
 The review process is normally very quick and you should be approved within minutes.

 ### Create Twitter API Keys for Authentication